GUIDE Osaka Shopping Guide Your inside guide on where to shop

 Specialized shopping arcades

 Osaka's shotengai, or shopping arcades, are one of the city's defining characteristics.
 Osaka is commonly referred to as Japan's kitchen, and nowhere is this more evident in Sennichimae Doguya-suji Shopping Street, a street primarily selling kitchenware and utensils.
-Also head to the fresh food Kuromon Market , an arcade selling everything from sea urchin to strawberries.
+Make sure to head to the fresh food Kuromon Market , an arcade selling everything from sea urchin to strawberries.

-Other arcades of renown include the fully-covered Shinsaibashi-suji Shopping Street , a shopping hotspot since the mid-18th century, and Tenjinbashi-suji Shopping Street.
+Other arcades include the fully-covered Shinsaibashi-suji Shopping Street , a shopping hotspot since the mid-18th century, and Tenjinbashi-suji Shopping Street.
 Stretching more than two kilometers, it's the longest shopping arcade in Japan.